Recent Film and Television Productions

 The Mirror Boy | Feature Film | Fantasy Drama | Nigeria Gambia UK | 2011

-The world premier was held in a sell out screening in Leicester Sq London UK.
+The world premiere was held in a sell-out screening in Leicester Sq London UK.
 A Obi Emelonye film with OH Films in association with the Nollywood Factory.
 Producer Patrick Campbell, Director Writer Obi Emelonye.
 Staring Genevieve Nnaji, Osita Iheme and Fatima Jabbe.
 Gordon Irole Line Producer, Fatima Jabbe Associate producer, Akin Salami, Executive Producer.

 Planispheres provided co-production advice and business and legal affairs services to producer Patrick Campbell at OH Films.